amplitude/amplitude-docs/content/collections/warehouse_native_amplitude/en/warehouse-native-bulk-model-management.md

 ### How to create a config file

 - you can either download an example file or download all existing models using the UI to a config file to start with.
-- you can follow the instruction below to create a new config file to start with.
+- you can follow the instructions below to create a new config file to start with.

 ### How to apply the changes